Fractal properties of the frontier in Poissonian coloring

-Intuitively --- recall that $\alpha$ is small --- the number $\kappa$ of subpaths produced by the procedure $(\mathrm{P}_\alpha)$ must be at least of order ${\Delta/\delta=1/\alpha}$ (a lower bound which can be attained by a straight line).
-However, when the input path deviates of a straight line, one would expect the procedure to produce additional paths.
-This is the meaning of the next proposition.
+Intuitively (recall that $\alpha$ is small) the number $\kappa$ of subpaths produced by the procedure $(\mathrm{P}_\alpha)$ must be at least of order ${\Delta/\delta=1/\alpha}$, and this lower bound is roughly attained by a straight line.
+However, when the input path deviates from being a straight line, one would expect the procedure to produce additional paths.
+This is the content of the next proposition.